A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 \subsection{(RQ1) What are the research objectives of these works?}

 The main objective addressed in these papers is \textbf{educational trajectories discovery}.
 It means discovering a process model that reflects the trajectory of students, considering a trajectory as the set of courses, exams, or curriculum milestones taken or approved by students on a given period.
 It also involves identifying the many different variants of students' behavior and the students' characteristics that describe such variants.
 The discovery of educational trajectories is strongly related to the formal modeling of an academic curriculum from predefined requirements.
-It considers the curriculum's structure, prerequisites, and business rules, e.g., courses that cannot be taken in parallel, deadlines for approval, and a maximum number of courses that can be taken in one semester.
+This process considers the curriculum's structure, prerequisites, and business rules, such as courses that cannot be taken in parallel, approval deadlines, and the maximum number of courses that can be taken in one semester.

 Using a discovered or pre-authored curriculum model, it is possible to perform \textbf{curricular conformance checking} to check whether the observed behavior of students matches their expected behavior to identify deviations.
 As with the discovery of trajectories, it also involves analyzing variants of students' behavior.
 This objective could be used to understand how the curriculum's structure changes when certain administrative decisions are taken, e.g., allowing students to take courses without having all the prerequisites.